Origami-Instructions.com spreading joy one fold at a time

 origami-squash-fold-example-4

 Origami Squash Fold Example 5: Finally, this was from an easy origami polar bear.
-We fold about 1 inch of the paper to the left, crease, then bring it back slightly, open the paper and press down the fold to form the squash fold.
+We fold about 1 inch of the paper to the left, crease, then bring it back slightly, open the paper and press down the paper to form the squash fold.

 Hope all these photos help!